Stratford Langthorne Abbey

 Stratford Langthorne Abbey, or the Abbey of St Mary's, Stratford Langthorne was a Cistercian monastery founded in 1135 at Stratford Langthorne — then Essex but now Stratford in the London Borough of Newham.
-The Abbey, also known as West Ham Abbey as it lay in that parish, was one of the largest Cistercian abbeys in England, possessing 1500 acre of local land, controlling over 20 manors throughout Essex.
+The Abbey, also known as West Ham Abbey due to its location in the parish of West Ham, was one of the largest Cistercian abbeys in England, possessing 1500 acre of local land, controlling over 20 manors throughout Essex.
+The head of the community was known as the Abbot of West Ham.

 The Abbey was self-sufficient for its needs and wealthy besides; some of this wealth came from the ecclesiastic mills grinding wheat for local bakers to supply bread to the City of London.
 This later led to competition with the Guild of Bakers, who sought powers to levy a toll on loaves entering the City at Whitechapel.

 History

 Foundation

 In a charter dated 25 July 1135, William de Montfichet granted the monks all his lordship of (West) Ham, 11 acre of meadow, two mills by the causeway of Stratford, his wood of Buckhurst and the tithe of his pannage.
 The abbey was dedicated in honour of St Mary.
 The Abbey was a daughter house of Savigny Abbey, and in 1218 the General Chapter ruled that visiting members of the order could only spend three days at the Abbey's hospitality.
 The following year, the rule was relaxed and monks and lay brothers could remain longer, as long as they provided their own ale and wine; and oats and hay for their horses.

 The Abbey church expanded from a simple cruciform building, to one with an aisled presbytery, ambulatory and side chapels by the 13th century.
 The religious house was surrounded by buildings for lay brothers and hospitality.
 There were also workshops for brewing, shearing, weaving and tannery with farm buildings to service the extensive holdings and mills on the Bow Back Rivers.
 Some of these were tidal mills, like those at Three Mills.
 These were owned by the Abbey, but the surviving mill was built much later.
 During the 13th century, the abbey acquired further grants of land in Essex and beyond, including the manor of Biggin in Chadwell St Mary.

 In 1267, for a time, the Abbey became the court of Henry III for the visitation of the Papal legates, and it was here that he made peace with the barons under the terms of the Dictum of Kenilworth.
 Subsequent monarchs visited, and the Abbey came to be both a popular retreat for the nobility and their final resting place.